yewscion/guile-cdr255/README.md

 # License

-The `guile-cdr255` project and all associated files are ©2022 Christopher Rodriguez, butlicensed to the public at large under the terms of the:
+The `guile-cdr255` project and all associated files are ©2022 Christopher Rodriguez, but licensed to the public at large under the terms of the:

 [GNU AGPL3.0+](https://www.gnu.org/licenses/agpl-3.0.html) license.